ucsb-cs24-m24/cs24-m24/_lab/lab07.md

 This particular graph structure maintains an adjacency list.
 The adjacency list uses **integer identifiers** to refer to each NodeInfo object.
 So, there is a ```std::vector<NodeInfo> nodes``` member variable which maps an identifier to its corresponding NodeInfo.
 The adjacency list is of type: ```std::vector<std::unordered_map<int, Connection>>```, that is, a vector of hashmaps.

 ### NeuralNetwork Structure
 This class inherits from the graph class.
-You have not learned what this means, but for now, it means you can access graph members within the NeuralNetwork class.
+It means you can access graph members within the NeuralNetwork class.
 This is because a NeuralNetwork is a specific type of graph, much like how a binary tree is a type of graph.

 A neural network is a specific type of graph, just like a binary tree is a type of graph.
 Here are the specifications of the neural network structure: